nesl/LLM_sensor_processing/README.md

 Please note that variables input_data and sampling_rate are provided through the function API.
 Do not simulate them or write code outside the designated function.

 2. [IMPORTANT] Specific Interactive Format: State all your output directly.
 DO NOT put it inside code or with ```.
 Users will put their queries into the format \\QUERY[text].
 For example, \\QUERY[Can you denoise my ECG signal that's corrupted by powerline noise?].
-When you finished, state the keyword [SUCCEESS], and the iteration will stop.
-Output [SUCCEESS] in the chat directly.
+When you finished, state the keyword [SUCCESS], and the iteration will stop.
+Output [SUCCESS] in the chat directly.
 ````

 2. API promt: